Meditation transformed my life. It wasn’t one big revelation, but a steady unfolding that changed how I see and live each moment.

 the moment when the noise fades, and you finally feel at home in your body and mind.

-If you’re new to meditation or simply longing to reconnect with yourself, I’d love to guide you.
+If you’re new to meditation or simply longing to reconnect with yourself, I would love to guide you.

 Let’s start with the breath, and see where it leads.